-Researchers and engineers at IBM have created a new artificial intelligent robotic tongue called the Hypertaste, designed to use taste to identify complex liquids in a portable device.
-Hypertaste proves that rapid fingerprinting of complex liquids is possible a capability currently lacking in the toolkit of chemical analytics.
+Researchers and engineers at IBM have created a groundbreaking artificial intelligent robotic tongue called the Hypertaste.
+This innovative device is designed to use taste to identify complex liquids in a portable format.
+Hypertaste demonstrates that rapid fingerprinting of complex liquids is possible, a capability currently lacking in the toolkit of chemical analytics.
 Check out the demonstration video below to learn more.

 Source: IBM